-ZIMSEC O Level Integrated Science Notes: The enzyme amylase
+ZIMSEC O Level Combined Science Notes: The enzyme amylase

 - Energy in cells is obtained by breaking down food molecules during the respiration process.

 - The chemical reactions involved are carried out by enzymes.

 - Enzyme molecules also break down food molecules in the digestive system and carry out chemical reactions in the photosynthesis and gemination processes.

 - Enzymes are important because they speed the rate f reactions.

 - Catalyst-is any substance that speeds up the rate of reaction.

 - A catalyst can be organic or inorganic.

 - Catalysts do not take part in the reaction i.e. they are not changed chemically by the reaction.

 - Enzymes regulate metabolism.